The Latest: Federal judge temporarily blocks Trump’s push to end DEI in K-12 public schools

 President Donald Trump's administration on Thursday asked the Supreme Court to allow enforcement of a ban on transgender people in the military, while legal challenges proceed.
-The high court filing follows a brief order from a federal appeals court that kept in place a court order blocking the policy nationwide.
-Meanwhile, another federal judge temporarily blocked Trump's push to end DEI in K-12 public schools.
+The high court filing follows an appellate ruling that keeps blocking the policy nationwide.

+Other judges on Thursday blocked Trump's orders to end DEI in K-12 public schools, to deny funds to 'sanctuary' cities, to deport people from Colorado under the 1798 Alien Enemies Act and to require proof of citizenship before registering to vote.

 Here's the latest: